 - Click Save and Continue to continue onto the next stage—creating a dynamic ad group and targets.

 You can see from the image below that you can use your website index, page feed URLs, or a mixture of both to use as content sources for your advertisements.
-If you desire to add a page feed, you can simply do this via the Business data section in the Setup column underneath the Tools and Settings in Google Ads.
+If you desire to add a page feed.
+You can simply do this via the Business data section in the Setup column under Tools and Settings in Google Ads.
 The remainder of the campaign launch process is pretty much the same as any other Search Network campaign.